lfkeitel/project-list/README.md

 This script relies on the GNU versions of realpath and grep.
 Because of this, you will need to install `coreutils` and `grep`.
 These can be installed via Homebrew with `brew install coreutils grep`.

+### List File

+The project list is stored at `$HOME/.project.list`.
+This can be changed by setting the environment variable `PROJECT_LIST`.
+The file format is a simple key-value pair: `project-name:/path/to/project`.

 ## Usage